Nic-Coons/resume-gen/resume.md

 Insurance Agent
 : *Independent Sales*
   __February 2007–October 2010__
-  Provided clients with a variety of insurance products and options to fit their individual needs, including life, health, accident and long-term care insurance policies, and annuities. customized financial services products to meet  to meet individual consumer demand.
+  Provided clients with a variety of insurance products and options to fit their individual needs, including life, health, accident and long-term care insurance policies, and annuities.
+Customized financial services products to meet  to meet individual consumer demand.

 ------